6310682817/cn333as1/README.md

 ## Number Guessing Game
-Android App about number guessing Game
+Android App about number guessing game

 #### How to play
 1. Enter the number in the number field.